Cedar Rapids Community School District v. Garret F.

 Cedar Rapids Community School District v.
 Garret F., 526 U.S. 66 (1999), was a United States Supreme Court case in which the Court ruled that the related services provision in the Individuals with Disabilities Education Act (IDEA) required public school districts to fund "continuous, one-on-one nursing care for disabled children" despite arguments from the school district concerning the costs of the services."
 The judges relied heavily on Irving Independent School District v.
 Tatro.

 Under the Court's reading of the IDEA's relevant provisions, medical treatments such as suctioning, ventilator checks, catheterization, and others which can be administered by non-physician personnel come within the parameters of the special education law's related services.
 Disability advocates considered the Court decision to be a "substantial victory for families of children with disabilities."
 Amendments were made in the Education Flexibility Partnership Act of 1999 to increase IDEA funding as a result of the case.

 Background

-The Court reasoned in a seven to two decision, that Tatro established the bright-line rule, by which "the services of a physician (other than for diagnostic and evaluation purposes) are subject to the medical services exclusion, but services that can be provided in the school setting by a nurse or qualified layperson are not."

-Justices Clarence Thomas and Anthony M. Kennedy dissented, noting that the ruling "blindsides unwary states."
+The case arose when Garret Frey, a student who used a ventilator and a wheelchair after a childhood accident, requested that his school district fund the continuous one-on-one nursing services he required to attend school.
+These services included ventilator monitoring, suctioning of his tracheostomy tube, catheterization, and other health-related assistance throughout the school day.

+Ruling

+The central legal question was whether such continuous nursing care constituted a "related service" that the school district was obligated to provide under IDEA, or whether it fell within the statute's exclusion for "medical services."
+The Court, in a 7–2 decision authored by Justice John Paul Stevens, held that the school district was required to provide the services.
+The majority applied a bright-line test derived from Irving Independent School District v.
+Tatro (1984): services that can be provided by a nurse or other qualified person are "related services" under IDEA, while only those services that must be performed by a licensed physician qualify as excluded "medical services."

+The majority rejected the school district's arguments that the continuous nature of the care, its complexity, or its cost should factor into the analysis.
+Justice Stevens emphasized that IDEA's purpose was to ensure that children with disabilities have access to a free appropriate public education, and that cost-based considerations were not part of the statutory framework for determining whether a service qualified as a related service.
+The decision reinforced a broad interpretation of school districts' obligations under federal disability law.